dirac-institute/sorcha/docs/inputs.rst

 Physical Parameters File
 -------------------------------------------

-The input file for the physical parameters includes information about the objects optical colors, phase curve parameters, and absolute magnitude.
+The input file for the physical parameters includes information about the objects' optical colors, phase curve parameters, and absolute magnitude.
 The contents of this file are the bare minimum needed to simulate survey detections.
-For more advanced handling of the apparent magnitude of the synthetic objects including light curve effects and cometary activity,you would also specify values in the complex physical parameters file.
+For more advanced handling of the apparent magnitude of the synthetic objects, including light curve effects and cometary activity, you would also specify values in the complex physical parameters file.

 .. tip::
   *  The first column must be ObjID, but the ordering of the remaining columns does not matter as long as the required columns exist and have entries
-  *  The first row in the physical parameters file **must** be a header listing the columns names
+  *  The first row in the physical parameters file **must** be a header listing the column names
   *  The **correct capitalization of column names** is required
-  *  The physical parameters file can be either **white space separated** or **comma value separated (CSV)**
+  *  The physical parameters file can be either **whitespace-separated** or **comma-separated values (CSV)**
   *  Each simulated object **must** have a unique string identifier
   *  You  **must use the same phase curve prescription for all simulated objects**.
 If you want to use different phase curve prescriptions for different synthetic populations, you will need to run them in separate input files to Sorcha
-  *  If the  phase curve function is set to NONE in the configuration value then no phase curve parameters values are required in the physical parameters files.
+  *  If the  phase curve function is set to NONE in the configuration value then no phase curve parameter values are required in the physical parameters files.
   *  In the config file you can decide which filters you want have Sorcha run on and specify which filter is the main filter that the absolute magnitude is defined for.
 You only need to provide colors for those filters specified in the config file.

 .. note::
-  For readability we show examples of white space separated files below.
+  For readability we show examples of whitespace-separated files below.

 An example of the physical parameters file where a single linear slope phase curve parameter is used for all filters::